batibot323/law-node-01/README.md

 # TODO
-- Setup Node + Express + JS - Done!
-- Setup DB - Done!
-- Connect DB to Node - Done!
-  - Clean up db layer - Done!
-  - Manually populate db tables with data - Done!
-  - GET /tasks - Done!
-  - GET /board:id
-  - POST /tasks
-- Features
-  - Users - Create - Done!
-    - Create board for that user
-  - Auth - Login
-  - Tasks
-    - Get all tasks from user - Done!
-	- Create - Done!
-	- Move - Done!
+- **Look at error handling**
-	- Update - Done!
+- Update `README.md`.
-	- Delete - Done!
-- Setup dev env
-- Initial coding of `Tasks` endpoints - Done!
-- Auth - Register + Login

-Nice-to-haves
+- openapi-validator would be good, but can't make it work now
+  - Add top-level error handler to default returning error `500` whenever there's an unhandled error
+- Focus on returning proper error codes
+- Screen record
+- Add things you could add, if you've committed more time
+- API Validation would be nice but I deferred it
+- Linting would be nice

+**Nice to Haves**
-- Create Docker so they can run anywhere
+- Docker

-Let's review what they said about the requirements but supposedly it's the bare minimum, and this is just for coding assessment.
-Let's just give the DB Schemas in the form SQL queries so it can be recreated.

-Research how to insert jsonb.

-Done with most except auth, just going to use jwt_access_token and no signatures.
-- verify login - Done!
-- give jwt - Done!
-- ask for jwt as req.header - Done!
-- try authorization in get tasks - Done!
-- get user_id from jwt in request - Done!
-- use this in a middleware (stretch) - Done!

-# Requirements
+## Requirements
 Setup a project with your programming language of choice and create an API for managing a TODO list with the following specification:

 Register

-The user should be able to register with a username and password - Done!
+The user should be able to register with a username and password - `POST /users`

-Usernames must be unique across all users - Done!
+Usernames must be unique across all users - *Handled by DB UNIQUE constraint*

 Login

-The user should be able to log in with the credentials they provided in the register endpoint - Done!
+The user should be able to log in with the credentials they provided in the register endpoint - `POST /auth/login`

-Should return an access token that can be used for the other endpoints - Done!
+Should return an access token that can be used for the other endpoints - `POST /auth/login`

+TODO List

-The user should only be able to access their own tasks - Authorization
+The user should only be able to access their own tasks - Authorization - *handled by `auth-middleware.js`*

-The user should be able to list all tasks in the TODO list - GET List
+The user should be able to list all tasks in the TODO list - GET List - `GET /tasks`

-The user should be able to add a task to the TODO list - POST
+The user should be able to add a task to the TODO list - POST - `POST /tasks`

-The user should be able to update the details of a task in their TODO list - PUT
+The user should be able to update the details of a task in their TODO list - PUT - `PUT /tasks/:id`

-The user should be able to remove a task from the TODO list - DELETE
+The user should be able to remove a task from the TODO list - DELETE - `DELETE /tasks:id`

-The user should be able to reorder the tasks in the TODO list - POST (you have to change order of the other tasks, should have an `order` table instead of using `cards` table to order)
+The user should be able to reorder the tasks in the TODO list - POST (you have to change order of the other tasks, should have an order table instead of using cards table to order) `POST /tasks/move`

-A task in the TODO list should be able to handle being moved more than 50 times - This should be done based on the design I've done.
+A task in the TODO list should be able to handle being moved more than 50 times - *Handled by our design, see Reordering Tasks section*

-A task in the TODO list should be able to handle being moved to more than one task away from its current position - This should be done based on the design I've done.
+A task in the TODO list should be able to handle being moved to more than one task away from its current position - *Handled by our design, see Reordering Tasks section*

+Return proper errors with corresponding HTTP codes - I still default to 200, might need API validation.
+Showed that I know how to use proper error codes but this can still be improved by returning an error JSON in all the endpoints.

+Note: You can think of this as an API endpoint that will be used to handle the drag and drop feature of a TODO list application.

+All endpoints should return JSON responses.
 # Thoughts
 **Note: You can think of this as an API endpoint that will be used to handle the drag and drop feature of a TODO list application.** I'm assuming the board just shows you the card name and you'll have to click on a card to show more details.